GoSecure/pyrdp/README.md

 ```

 You can find the list of all our Docker images [on the gosecure/pyrdp DockerHub page](https://hub.docker.com/r/gosecure/pyrdp/tags).
-The `latest` tag refers to the latest released version while the `master` tag is the docker image built out of our `master` branch.
+The `latest` tag refers to the latest released version while the `devel` tag is the docker image built out of our `main` branch.

 ### From Git Source